-- Demonstrate a warm welcoming attitude, and provide comfort and psychological support to a woman and her family. - Conduct routine admission procedures and relevant procedures as determined by the woman's needs. - Take a specific history and maternal vital signs in labor. - Perform a focused physical examination in labor. - Assess effectiveness of uterine contractions and recognize timing of contractions. - Monitor progress of labor using the partograph or similar tool for recording. - Provide physical and psychological support for the woman and facilitate the presence of a support person during labor and birth. - Provide adequate hydration, nutrition, and non-pharmacological comfort measures during labor and birth. - Implement appropriate nursing interventions to provide pain management using pharmacological and non-pharmacological measures.
+- Demonstrate a warm welcoming attitude, and provide comfort and psychological support to a woman and her family. - Conduct routine admission procedures and relevant procedures as determined by the woman's needs. - Take a specific history and maternal vital signs in labor. - Perform a focused physical examination in labor. - Assess effectiveness of uterine contractions and recognize timing of contractions. - Monitor progress of labor using the partograph or similar tool for recording. - Provide physical and psychological support for the woman, and facilitate the presence of a support person during labor and birth.

-- Provide appropriate nursing interventions for women receiving different methods of labor induction or augmentation. - Promptly identify abnormal labor patterns or presentations and initiate appropriate and timely intervention and/or referral. - Institute immediate, life-saving interventions in obstetrical emergencies (e.g., prolapsed cord, malpresentation, shoulder dystocia, and fetal distress) to save the life of the fetus, while requesting medical attention and/or awaiting transfer. - Support expectant (physiologic) management of the third stage of labor. - Conduct active management of the third stage of labor, following the most current evidence-based protocol. - Inspect the placenta and membrane for completeness. - Perform fundal massage to stimulate postpartum uterine contraction and uterine tone. - Provide a safe environment for the mother and infant to promote attachment (bonding). - Estimate and record maternal blood loss - Inspect the vagina and cervix for lacerations. - Manage postpartum bleeding and hemorrhage, using appropriate techniques and uterotonic agents as indicated. - Dispense or administer selected, life-saving drugs upon medical advice, (e.g., antibiotics, anticonvulsants, antihypertensives) to women in need because of a presenting condition. - Identify and manage shock. - Insert intravenous line and draw blood for laboratory testing.
+- Provide adequate hydration, nutrition, and non-pharmacological comfort measures during labor and birth. - Implement appropriate nursing interventions to provide pain management using pharmacological and non-pharmacological measures. - Provide appropriate nursing interventions for women receiving different methods of labor induction or augmentation. - Identify any deviation from normal progress of labor, and initiate appropriate and timely intervention and/or referral. - Inspect the placenta and membrane for completeness. - Perform fundal massage to stimulate postpartum uterine contraction and uterine tone. - Provide a safe environment for the mother and infant to promote attachment (bonding). - Estimate and record maternal blood loss. - Identify signs and symptoms of postpartum bleeding and hemorrhage, and initiate appropriate interventions until help arrives. - Dispense or administer selected, life-saving drugs upon medical advice, (e.g., antibiotics, anticonvulsants, antihypertensives) to women in need because of a presenting condition. - Identify signs and symptoms of shock and initiate appropriate interventions. - Arrange for and undertake timely referral and transfer of women with serious complications to a higher-level health facility, taking appropriate drugs and equipment, and arranging for a companion care-giver on the journey to continue giving emergency care as required. - Perform cardio-pulmonary resuscitation for women as relevant during pregnancy and after birth. - Document deviations from normal through stages of labor in a way that facilitates developing strategies and alternatives to achieve expected outcomes.

-- Arrange for and undertake timely referral and transfer of women with serious complications to a higher-level health facility, taking appropriate drugs and equipment, and arranging for a companion care giver on the journey to continue giving emergency care as required. - Perform adult cardio-pulmonary resuscitation. - Document deviations from normal through stages of labor in a way that facilitates developing strategies and alternatives to achieve expected outcomes. - Involve the woman and her family and healthcare provider in formulating expected outcomes and care. - Document and communicate assessment findings with the healthcare team using standard procedures and the partograph to provide continuity of qualified care.
+- Involve the woman and her family and healthcare provider in formulating expected outcomes and care. - Document and communicate assessment findings with the healthcare team using standard procedures and the partograph to provide continuity of qualified care.